KnowsCount/blog/_posts/react-tut/2020-12-20-react-tutorial.md

 description: a beauteous content sharing platform solution orchestrated to be sexy and concise.
 ---

 Hi!
 This is basically the first blog post here – a brief introduction of a future-updating series of ReactJS (hereinafter React) tutorial.
-I formerly used Wordpress to [blog](https://docs.knowscount.cc) but now I switched here onto [GitHub](https://github.com/KnowsCount/blog), using [Jekyll](https://jekyllrb.com), a much nicer and much more seamless blogging environment.
-So, many thanks to GitHub and developers of Jekyll!
+I formerly used WordPress to [blog](https://docs.knowscount.cc) but now I switched here onto [GitHub](https://github.com/KnowsCount/blog), using [Jekyll](https://jekyllrb.com), a much nicer and much more seamless blogging environment.
+So, many thanks to GitHub and the developers of Jekyll!

 ---